joaohf/PeakRDL-beam/docs/licensing.rst

 What is exempt from the GPL v3 license?
 ---------------------------------------
 Don't worry.
-Not everything that the PeakRDL-cheader project touches is considered GPL v3 code.
+Not everything that the PeakRDL-beam project touches is considered GPL v3 code.

 The following are exempt and are free to use with no restrictions:

-*   Any code that is generated using PeakRDL-cheader is 100% yours.
+*   Any code that is generated using PeakRDL-beam is 100% yours.
 Since it was derived from your regblock definition, it remains yours.
 You can distribute it freely, use it in proprietary software, sell it as part of an IP, whatever.